Notre Dame Cathedral – A masterpiece of Gothic architecture

 Notre dame Cathedral – Organ

-The organ was restored a first time in the 18th century when it took its present proportions, and in 1868 by the famous organ builder Aristide Caviallé-Coll during the restoration of Notre Dame by Viollet-le-Duc.
+The organ was restored a first time in the 18th century when it took its present proportions.

 The electronic transmission was improved in 2012 in preparation for the Chemin du Jubilé celebrations.

-The Grand Orgue of Notre Dame Cathedral, however, will be completely disassembled in 2014 to replace various mechanisms and restore the facade pipes.
+The Grand Orgue of Notre Dame Cathedral was entirely disassembled in 2014 in order to replace various mechanisms and restore the facade pipes.

 Those who enjoy Sacred Music can attend free organ concerts every Sunday in the cathedral during opening hours.

-Notre Dame Cathedral – Porte Rouge – Red Door
+Notre Dame Cathedral – Porte Rouge and Porte du Cloître

-The Porte Rouge – Red Door – was named after the colour of its leaves.
+The Porte Rouge was named after the colour of its leaves.

 It is located on the northern wall of the chancel and led to the former cloisters.